kinestetika/MetaErg/README.md

 * Based on the co-location of orthologous genes in different genomes, gene clusters are predicted.
 * These results are written in various formats (see below) and visualized for each gene in the interactive gene table of each genome.
 * A table with all the properties of each cluster of homologous genes is written (including representation for each genome).

-Metaerg was originally developed in perl.
-It was relatively challenging to install and comes with complex database dependencies.
-This python version 2.4 overcomes some of those issues.
-Also, the annotation pipeline has further evolved and has become more refined.

 By building its blast database off gtdbtk and transferring functional annotations from the NCBI, metaerg.py uses a controlled vocabulary for taxonomy and a relatively clean vocabulary for functions.
 This makes annotations much